arungalva/4th-year-Project-Website/README.md

 - If logged in as a coordinator, the announcements view allows for adding, deleting, or editing announcements
 - The projects view displays all the projects that were added and not archived
 - The projects view has links for every project to lead to detailed project pages
-- If logged in as a student who does not currently have a project, the projects view has buttons for students to join projects
+- If logged in as a student who does not currently have a project, the projects view has buttons for students to join projects (this only applies to projects with room for additional students)
 - The professor view is working; here the professor can add new projects, edit existing projects, and archive existing projects
 - The student view is working; here, details about the student and their registered project are displayed
 - The footer for all pages is set up to mimic actual Carleton web pages